-Fort Worth, a rapidly growing city of more than 400,000, is the seat of Tarrant County, which has a population of more than one million.
-Often called Cowtown because of its important role in the history of the cattle industry.
-Fort Worth has maintained the relaxed pace of Western living and hospitality even as it has been a major contributor to the industrial, cultural and educational advancement of North Texas.
-There are 29 colleges and universities within 50 miles of Fort Worth, with a total enrollment of more than 164,000.
+COM's campus is a prominent, ■ 16-acre medical care complex in the heart of Fort Worth, and is part of the city's popular cultural district.
+Fort Worth is the seat of Tarrant County, which has a population of more than one million.
+There are 29 colleges and universities within 50 miles of Fort Worth, with a total enrollment of more than 165,000.
+Often called Cowtown because of its important role in the history of the cattle industry, Fort Worth has maintained the relaxed pace of Western living and hospitality even as it has been a major contributor to the industrial, cultural and educational advancement of North Texas.
+Fort Worth was nationally recognized for its character and livability in January 1989 when Newsweek magazine named it one of the 10 top midsized cities in the United States.